GBAkins/liribot/README.md

-# liribot
+## liribot
-###LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+### Similar to a Siri or an Alexa, LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

 This command line interface responds to the following commands:
 - movie-this